 We need to quit wringing our hands about the extent of the problem and instead use the available data to target groups at high-risk and deliver time-tested treatment designed to meet their needs.

 Jane Maxwell is a research professor in the Steve Hicks School of Social Work, The University of Texas at Austin.
-This opinion piece was produced for Texas Perspectives.
+This opinion piece was produced for Texas Perspectives and represents the views of the author, not of The University of Texas at Austin or the Steve Hicks School of Social Work.
 A version of it appeared in the Fort Worth Star-Telegram.